tioneOliveira/taskColaborationProject/README.md

 DATABASE_NAME = 'your_db_name'
 ```
 If you want to set up the mailer functionallity, you will have to register a e-mail and password in the .env file:
-Add the following line in the .env, otherwise not that it will fail the automated test ---> test:user_task.
+Add the following line in the .env, otherwise note that it will fail the automated test ---> test:user_task.

 ```bash
 EMAIL_USER= 'your_mail_server_adress'